ddetommaso/pbdlib/README.md

     "Robot Programming by Demonstration: A Probabilistic Approach" (Sylvain Calinon, 2009) and other related scientific publications.

-    You can download the source code at http://github.com/ddetommaso/pbdlib
+    You can download the source code from http://github.com/ddetommaso/pbdlib

     For more information about Programming-by-Demonstration please visit http://programming-by-demonstration.org